A BRIEF HISTORY OF PUNISHMENTS

 In the 20th century many parents used a wooden spoon to hit children.
 Other implements used included slippers and hairbrushes.

-A history of corporal punishment
+A brief history of corporal punishment

-A history of English society
+A brief history of poverty

-A history of The Inquisition
+A brief history of weapons